Erulan123/bp_clean/README.md

 **Data.** `data/raw/`, `data/processed/all_markets.jsonl`, `filtered_crypto_markets.jsonl`,
 and `markets.db` are not shipped in the repository -- they're large, and a persistent storage setup for the pipeline hasn't been settled on yet.
-Get in touch and the files you need will be shared directly.
+I could share a link where they are stored.

 **To see the dashboard** You only need `markets.db` (386MB) -- neither `app.py` nor `popularity_metrics.ipynb` touch the raw JSONL files.